The Ray-O-Vacs

 Group members included Lester Harris (vocals) later replaced by Herb Milliner, Jackson "Flap" McQueen (bass, leader), Joe Crump (piano) and saxophonist Leoparte "Chink" Kinney, whose typical style highly contributed to the group's sound.
-In their song Party Time vocal is done by Bill Walker.
+On their song "Party Time" the vocal was done by Bill Walker.

 Their first four releases were for the Coleman label in 1949, and in 1950 the still unknown group signed with Decca where they got some releases on their 48000 Rhythm & Blues series.
-Of these, their version of the originally Mexican pop standard Besame mucho is most remembered, not in the least due to a 1989 re-issue album on the Danish Official label with the same title.
+Of these, their version of the originally Mexican pop standard "Besame mucho" is most remembered, not in the least due to a 1989 re-issue album on the Danish Official label with the same title.